 They are both helpful for planning and building a surface your horse is safe to trot and train on.
 The excavation site, arena size, and budget play a significant role in you and your partner’s backyard arena.

-Whether you are building an indoor or outdoor arena, the location plays a key role in your overall design.
+Whether you are building indoor arena buildings or building an outdoor horse arena, the location plays a key role in your overall design.
 Certain excavation sites may contain tough soil contents.
 Plus, the ground may be hilly and require significant work to level and work it for arena use.

 We recommend choosing a location that’s near your barn so you don’t have to travel very far to ride.
 Also, bring in a soil engineer who can identify spots on your property that pool quickly.
 You can avoid further drainage complications down the road by taking care of them in the planning phase.